wwce/terraform/gcp/adv_peering_2fw_2spoke_common/README.md

 * Access to GCP Cloud Terminal or to a machine with a Terraform 12 installation

 ## How to Deploy

-### Setup
+### Setup Build
-1. In your project, open GCP Cloud Terminal and run the following.
+In your project, open GCP Cloud Terminal and run the following.
 ```
 	$ gcloud services enable compute.googleapis.com
 	$ ssh-keygen -f ~/.ssh/gcp-demo -t rsa -C gcpdemo
 	$ git clone https://github.com/wwce/terraform; cd terraform/gcp/adv_peering_2fw_2spoke_common
 ```

-2. Open terraform.tfvars
+### Edit Build Variables

+Open terraform.tfvars and edit values for your Project ID, SSH Key (from step 1), and the PAN-OS version and license type.

 ```
 	$ vi terraform.tfvars
 ```

-3. Set values for your Project ID, SSH Key (from step 1), and the VM-Series PAN-OS version and license type.
+Your terraform.tfvars should look similar to this before proceeding.
 ```
 project_id      = "my-project-id-012345"    # Your project ID for the deployment
 public_key_path = "~/.ssh/gcp-demo.pub"     # Your SSH Key